fzahari/SparseQEEcNEO/README.md

 ## Acknowledgments

+This material is based upon work supported by the National Science Foundation under Grant No. OSI-2435255.

 Based on the Richerme protocol for trapped-ion quantum gate synthesis.
 Implements techniques from:
 - Richerme group (Indiana University)
 - Kyprianidis et al. (University of Innsbruck)